AviatrixSystems/Docs/HowTos/copilot_reference_guide.rst

 To edit a previously configured notification:

-1. From the sidebar, click Notifications.
+1. In CoPilot, go to Home > Monitor > Notifications.

 2. From the Configured Alerts list, locate the alert whose configuration you want to change and click on the blue pen icon.